sanan222/pick-and-place/README.md

 ### Task 3 Issues
 - Using three scanning coordinates may sometimes cause the path planning to fail after several attempts, which stops the code.
 Restarting the code usually resolves this issue.

-# Team
-Group 9:
-Sanan Garayev*
-Enis Yalcin*
-Ceren Doner*

-*Equal contributions with more than 80 hours spent for 5 days